Fudgy Oreo Brownies

 • Milk.
 To make the brownie batter.
 I used unsweetened almond milk.

-How to make oreo brownies
+How to make Oreo brownies

-oreo brownies in pan.
+assembled brownies in pan.

 • Don’t overmix.
-My #1 tip for baking desserts is to NOT overmix the batter.
+My #1 tip for baking desserts is NOT to overmix the batter.
 Otherwise, you’ll end up with dense, cakey brownies.
 Only mix until the batter is smooth and cohesive.

 • Make gooey brownies.
 I prefer my brownies right in between gooey and firm.
 If you prefer ultra-gooey brownies, remove them from the oven around the 25-minute mark.
-For thicker, cakey brownies, remove them at around 32-35 minutes.

 • Double the chocolate.
 If you’re a chocolate fiend like I am, fold some dark or white chocolate chips into the batter.